LeeMorinUCF/fracdist/README.md

 ## Release Notes

+## May 21, 2021:
+Second submission after adjustments to documentation:
+* Shortened the package title to 63 characters.

 ### May 20, 2021:
 * First submission.
 * Added a `NEWS.md` file to track changes to the package.